ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Family_en.md

 * [uWave Max](uWAVE_Max_Specification_en.md) - underwater acoustic modem.
 Reinforced version of the base device.
 Due to an increased transducer and power amplifier allows user to transmit data at a distance of more than **3000** meters.
 Dimensions in this case are
 **Ф62х65** mm, and dry weight 360 grams.
+* [uWave Max OEM](uWAVE_Max_OEM_Specification_en.md) - underwater acoustic modem.
+Reinforced version of the base device.
+Due to an increased transducer and power amplifier allows user to transmit data at a distance of more than **3000** meters.
+Supplied as a modem PCB module and sonar antenna.
 * [uWave USBL Modem](uWAVE_USBL_Modem_Specification_en.md) - underwater acoustic modem with the function of determining the horizontal angle of arrival signal.
 The device is equipped with a phased array and integrated inclinometer, which allows user to determine the horizontal direction, from which the signal came from any other devices of the **uWAVE** family.
 Dimensions [uWave USBL Modem](uWAVE_USBL_Modem_Specification_en.md)
 **Ф64х128** mm, the dry weight of the device is 440 grams.

+More detailed comparison can be found in [uWave modems comparison tables](uWAVE/uWAVE_Modems_comparison_en.md).

 All devices within the family are fully acoustically compatible and have a common, [NMEA-like protocol](uWAVE_Protocol_Specification_en.md) interfacing.